 - 8 The Power of the Gospel

-Gilbert’s introduction highlights that if you were to ask several christians what the gospel is, you would invariably get many different ideas and concepts.
+Gilbert’s introduction highlights that if you were to ask several christians what the gospel is, you would invariably get many different answers.

 Ask any hundred self-professed evangelical Christians what the good news of Jesus is, and you’re likely to get about sixty different answers.
 Listen to evangelical preaching, read evangelical books, log on to evangelical websites, and you’ll find one description after another of the gospel, many of them mutually exclusive.
 (17)

 This is common in books about the gospel.
 He devotes a couple pages to a variety of different takes on it, including what seems like NT Wright’s depiction of the gospel.